-Ottawa Geology Fieldtrip:
+Ottawa Geology Fieldtrip or Virtual Fieldtrip:

-The compulsory Ottawa Geology fieldtrip will be held on Saturday, October 14th from 8:30 am to 4:00 pm.
+The optional Ottawa Geology fieldtrip will be held on Saturday, October 14th from 8:30 am to 4:00 pm.
 Additional details will be provided in lectures.
+However, it is important to note that space is limited for the Ottawa Geology Fieldtrip.
+For those unable to attend the in person fieldtrip or preferring to complete the virtual fieldtrip, the details and deadline for completing the virtual fieldtrip will be posted on Brightspace and discussed at relevant times during lecture.